tunnelvisionlabs/aicabinets/tests/AI Cabinets/README.md

 * `TC_CarcassContract` builds a base carcass with canonical millimeter parameters and enforces the geometry contract (local bounding box dimensions, FLB anchor, part containers, tagging hygiene, and toe-kick origin invariance).
+* `TC_EditScope` creates two cabinet instances that share a definition, exercises the edit workflow for **Only this instance** and **All instances**, and verifies definition keys, stored parameters, transforms, FLB origin invariance, and single-step undo behavior.